olson-sean-k/plexus-web/src/user-guide/geometry.md

     .collect::<MeshGraph<Point3<f64>>>(); // Positions are `Point3<f64>`.
 ```

-## Composed Traits
+## Graph Traits

-The `geometry::compose` module provides traits that express the geometric
+The `graph` module provides traits that express the geometric capabilities of a
-capabilities of a [graph](../graphs) by composing operational and conversion
+[graph](../graphs) by composing operational and conversion traits.
+These can be
-traits.
-These can be used to write generic code that requires particular
+used to write generic code that requires particular geometric operations, such
-geometric operations, such as computing edge midpoints.
-This example subdivides
+as computing edge midpoints.
+This example subdivides a face in a mesh by
-a face in a mesh by splitting arcs at their midpoints:
+splitting arcs at their midpoints:

 ```rust
 pub fn circumscribe<G>(face: FaceView<&mut MeshGraph<G>, G>) -> FaceView<&mut MeshGraph<G>, G>